 I experimented with several cheese candy recipes my friends have collected by making a small portion of each recipe for a test.
-From there, I adjusted ingredients to my liking.
+From there, I adjusted the ingredients to my liking.

-You can do the same thing by cutting each list of ingredients in half or dividing by four to make a small batch of the recipes presented below.
+You can do the same thing by cutting each list of ingredients in half or dividing it by four to make a small batch of the recipes presented below.

 In some of these recipes, the addition of fruit with an accompanying reduction in liquid ingredients leads to a nice, fudge-textured candy.
-I especially enjoy adding some whole-cranberry sauce to the cream cheese candy recipe below, since the fruit tastes good with the lemon used.
+I especially enjoy adding some whole-cranberry sauce to the cream cheese candy recipe below since the fruit tastes good with the lemon used.

 Try Some Luxuriously Smooth Sweets